OctopusDeploy/Issues/README.md

  * The initial setup experience
  * Any crashes or problems you have getting things to work
+ * Whether we're going in the right direction or need to completely go back to the drawing board on some features

 Found a problem?
 [Report it on the issues tab](https://github.com/OctopusDeploy/Issues/issues)